anton-cornak/codefights-web/README.md

 		"messages": ["failed unit tests"]
 	}
 	```
+	Feel free to calculate performance as you think would be fair in a competition such as Code Fights.
 - Endpoint should store data to the database, such as number of retries, score, etc

+# Data engineering
+- All the data should be stored in a database.
+- Spend some hours trying to design the database that should be used for this project.

+## Requirements
+- We need to store data about teams, such as team members, email addresses, potentiallty their skill level, current occupation within Visma company, basically sky is the limit (and GDPR of course as well).
+- We need to have real-time information about the competition to be used as leaderboard: this should contain information about submitted solutions, performance score etc.
+- You can think about storing problem descriptions/correct solutions/set of unit tests in the database as well - this will add another layer of abstraction, so that the platform will be much more reusable for future projects.

+# DevOps
+- The solution will be deployed on one of the 3 big cloud providers: AWS, GCP or Azure (but most likely GCP).
+- If you'd like to go deeper, feel free to replace some of the functionality by existing Cloud services (good example might be switching database for serverless solution, such as Firestore/Firebase).
+- All services should run in Docker.

+And remember: If you struggle, ask for help.